ZyrthazZ/OpenClassrooms_projet_7_Groupomania/README.md

 //LAUNCH PROJECT//
 - Frontend : cd frontend -> npm run dev
-- Backend : cd backend -> nodemon server
+- Backend : cd backend -> nodemon server or node server

 For the backend, you can use MAMP to host you mysql database.
 You must install mySQL as well, and configure the port.